bkclerke/MyUmbDocs/Starterkit-Package/v8/Document-Types.md

 1. TOC
 {:toc}

-## Starterkit Document Types

-{% include starterkit-doctypes.md %}

-## Important Document Type Naming Conventions
+## Document Type Naming Conventions

 Default naming conventions for document types is the doctype name in camel case format.
 For example, `componentsPage`, `articlePage` and `home`.